joeltaydy/SIA_APP_CustomerServiceAnalyzer-/README.md

 Classifier is trained with a training set of 30,000 facial expression images.

 # Running the Demo
-The demo runs on python and utilizes the following dependencies.
+The demo runs on python and utilizes the following dependencies. \
-Make sure your tensorflow, opencv-python packages are installed.
+Make sure your tensorflow, opencv-python packages are installed. \
+\ If not, run the commands : pip install tensorflow\ pip install opencv-python

 ## Open CMD/Terminal and CD to git directory.
 Run the command: python cs_analyzer.py